Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 ### Prerequisites
 * An [Azure subscription][azure_sub].
-* Python 2.7, 3.5.3 or later to use this package.
+* Python 2.7, 3.5.3, or later to use this package.
 * An existing Key Vault.
 If you need to create a Key Vault, you can use the [Azure Cloud Shell][azure_cloud_shell] to create one with this Azure CLI command.
-Replace `<your-resource-group-name>` and `<your-key-vault-name>` with your own, unique names:
+Replace `<your-resource-group-name>` and `<your-key-vault-name>` with your own unique names:

     ```Bash
     az keyvault create --resource-group <your-resource-group-name> --name <your-key-vault-name>